artgreen/luagsdemo/README.md

 - Setting up the Lua engine
 - Creating a Lua module in C and exporting it to the Lua engine
 - Calling Lua script files
+- Using Lua as a configuration language
 - Exporting an arbitrary function to the Lua engine
 - Exporting a global C variable to the Lua engine
 - Showing how to access a struct in Lua (Lua requires getters and setters)

+Implements ths start of a C/Lua interface layer intended to hide Lua from the calling program altogether.

 Works as both a System16 program and ORCA EXE.